Kent Online Parish Clerks

 We are a worldwide group of volunteers who work to provide FREE GENEALOGICAL AND HISTORICAL DATA AND INFORMATION about a parish and its people, to assist family historians.
 At no time, now, or in the past has the Kent OPC required payment of any nature or kind whatsoever in exchange for providing its data and collections to our readers.

 Since 2006 the Kent Online Parish Clerks project has been pushing its' vision into a much broader aspect than the original OPC model designed during 2001 in Cornwall.
-The Kent project is continually evolving its' own model and now incorporates historical information along side of its' core genealogical data.
-In essence, the Kent Online Parish Clerks project strives to identify and incorporate any data that may be useful to the understanding of genealogists and family historians of their Kent ancestry.
+We are continually building a reliable and organized gateway to free online Kent genealogy and history, by parish, that includes a blend of onsite resources with a complete and up-to-date directory of outside links to other web sites containing freely available Kent information.
+The Kent project is continually evolving its' own model and now incorporates historical and sociological information, as well as research teaching material, along side of its' core genealogical data.
+In essence, the Kent Online Parish Clerks project strives to identify and incorporate any data that may be useful to the understanding of genealogists and family historians of their Kent ancestry both at the parish level and county-wide.

 The Kent OPC project had been launched by Adrian Furminger and it is to him that we all owe a great thanks in getting this OPC project off the ground.
 Adrian began the site during 2004 but found that by late 2006 the demands of maintaining and developing this site were great and conflicted with his already very demanding professional career.
 With resolve, he offered the administration and future development of the project and the web site to the general public via the Rootsweb Kent mailing list.
 After careful thought and stock-taking of my skills, abilities, and the fit of this project with my professional career, I wrote to Adrian and volunteered to take over the management and development of this project.